berkeley-scf/tutorial-parallelization/parallel-R.md

 Importantly, because forking is not available on Windows, the above statements only apply on Linux and MacOS.

-In contrast, with parallel lapply (and related) statements when starting the cluster using the standard `makeCluster` (which sets up a so-called *PSOCK* cluster, starting the R worker processes via `Rscript`), one needs to load packages within the code that is executed in parallel.
+In contrast, with parallel lapply (and related) statements (but not foreach) when starting the cluster using the standard `makeCluster` (which sets up a so-called *PSOCK* cluster, starting the R worker processes via `Rscript`), one needs to load packages within the code that is executed in parallel.
 In addition one needs to use `clusterExport` to tell R which objects in the global environment should be available to the worker processes.
 This involves making as many copies of the objects as there are worker processes, so one can easily exceed the physical memory (RAM) on the machine if one has large objects, and the copying of large objects will take time.

 ### 4.4 Using multiple machines or cluster nodes